 Let me ask you a series of questions.
-When your spouse tells you about something new they want to pursue, are you ever saying “no” in your head before they even finish speaking?
+When your spouse tells you about something new, they want to pursue, are you ever saying “no” in your head before they even finish speaking?
 Are you pointing out all the things that could go wrong or explaining why it will never work?
 And when you give them the green light to pursue it, are you complaining the entire time?
 Are you uninterested, uninvolved, and indifferent to the outcome?

 Let me start off with a warning… A house divided against itself cannot stand.
-There must be unity in marriage; therefore if you want to succeed, the first place to start is at home.
+There must be unity in marriage; therefore, if you want to succeed, the first place to start is at home.

 Understanding that you need to be kind to your spouse is pretty elementary, don’t you think?
 How can two people build each other up if they’re too busy tearing each other down?
 But being nice is just the starting point.
-In order to succeed, it’s crucial to understand the importance and value of a supportive spouse; both being one and having one.
+To succeed, it’s crucial to understand the importance and value of a supportive spouse; both being one and having one.
 If you think this isn’t an important factor in becoming successful, think again.

 According to Napoleon Hill, who interviewed over 500 of some of the most successful people, a common cause of failure is due to the wrong selection of a marriage partner.
 He states in his book “Think and Grow Rich,” that when a marriage is not harmonious, failure is likely to follow, but it is a form of failure that is marked by misery and unhappiness, destroying all signs of ambition.